jonah916/jonah916.github.io/about.md

 ### Data for good?

 I believe that data can help organizations be as effective as possible with their resources.
-My goal is to help mission-driven organizations be effective in creating positive impact, which is why I have worked with nonprofits like the [Local Initiatives Support Corporation](lisc.org), [Imagine LA](imaginela.org), [916 Ink](916ink.org), as well as social impact strategy firm [Third Plateau](thirdplateau.com).
+My goal is to help mission-driven organizations be effective in creating positive impact, which is why I've worked with nonprofits like the [Local Initiatives Support Corporation](https://lisc.org), [Imagine LA](https://imaginela.org), [916 Ink](https://916ink.org), as well as social impact strategy firm [Third Plateau](https://thirdplateau.com).

 ### What else?